senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **findNetworkByEntityId**

-    - Retrieves a network of relationships among entities specified by entity IDs.
+    - Retrieves a network of relationships among entities, specified by entity IDs.
         - Warning: Entity networks may be very large due to the volume of inter-related data in the repository.
           The parameters of this method can be used to limit the information returned.

 1. **findNetworkByRecordId**

-    - Retrieves a network of relationships among entities specified by record IDs.
+    - Retrieves a network of relationships among entities, specified by record IDs.
         - Warning: Entity networks may be very large due to the volume of inter-related data in the repository.
           The parameters of this method can be used to limit the information returned.